 English 9 begins with an assumption: we live in language.
-We will be paying close attention to words and ideas as we learn together.
-Direct focus on essential reading and writing skills will brush up on previous knowledge and prepare students for the next level of work at Forman.
-With the idea of building empathy and cohesiveness, students will embark on a network of specific learning experiences that will provide a robust foundation for pondering complex cultural questions, becoming self-aware as a student and a language user, and for engaging with rich, topical texts that offer an array of perspectives, worldviews, and wisdom.
-Along the way we will learn new vocabulary words and literary terms by using a highly-effective technique, and students will complete major and minor work in an expansive variety of forms.
+We will pay close attention to words and ideas as we learn together.
+Focusing on essential reading and writing skills will solidify understanding of previous knowledge and prepare students for the next level of work at Forman.
+With the idea of building empathy and cohesiveness, students will embark on a network of specific learning experiences that will provide a robust foundation for pondering complex cultural questions, becoming self-aware as a student and a language user, and engaging with rich, topical texts that offer an array of perspectives, worldviews, and wisdom.
+Along the way, we will learn new vocabulary words and literary terms by using a highly effective technique, and students will complete major and minor work in an expansive variety of forms.